silversub/terraform/provider/classic-infrastructure-resources.md

 Provide a resource to associate a VLAN with a network gateway.
 The VLANs can be disassociated or updated later to be bypassed or routed.

-For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs ](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Gateway_Vlan).
+For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Gateway_Vlan).

-For more information about getting started, see the [IBM Virtual Router Appliance Docs ](/docs/gateway-appliance?topic=gateway-appliance-getting-started).
+For more information, about getting started, see the [IBM Virtual Router Appliance Docs](/docs/gateway-appliance?topic=gateway-appliance-getting-started).

 ### Sample Terraform code
 {: #network-vlan-associate-sample}